Fence Requirements (Include with ARC Application.)

 Section 1.
 Enforcement.
 The Association, or any Owner, shall have the right to enforce, by any proceeding at law or equity, all restrictions, conditions, covenants, reservations, liens and charges now or hereafter imposed by the provisions of this Declaration.
 Failure by the Association or by any Owner to enforce any covenant or restriction herein contained shall in no event be deemed a waiver of the right to do so thereafter.

-The ARC, board of directors, and many residents are concerned that Mill Creek South is losing its original quality and trending down at an increasing pace.
-This is happening because:
+The ARC, board of directors, and many residents are concerned that Mill Creek South could lose its original quality and trend downward.
+This could happen because:

 - modifications are not reviewed and approved by the ARC;

-- deviations from approved design during construction; and
+- there are deviations from approved design during construction; and

-- passage of time, multiple resales, and changing tastes.
+- the passage of time, multiple resales, and changing tastes.

 6. How Homeowners Can Help